merrycheng/PHBS_BlockChain_2018-1/README.md

 ## 9.5.
 Market economy:

-Native owners are able to automatically emit copies through smart contracts into the 2PS platform.
-In the case they choose to propose to sell a full ownership over the copy (that is consequently more valuable and possess a potential higher market value), they might potentially fall into the case for which offer and demand drive the price up or down for the file.
+We saw that native owners (right holders) are able to automatically set up the release of "copies" (or rights transfert) through smart contracts on the 2PS platform.
+Contracts with limited-time access or one-time streaming option are straightforward.
+However, in the case they decide to propose to sell a full ownership over the copy (that is consequently more valuable and possess a potential higher market value), they might potentially fall into the case for which competitive offer drive the price up or down for the file:

 **Example 1**: